Skip to content

 When it comes to more broad assessments, a recent USA study across 52 emergency departments highlighted that Black and Hispanic children were less likely to undergo any diagnostic imaging compared to White children.
 (59) CT scans have been looked at more specifically in the context of head injury: whilst there were no ethnic differences in requesting CT scans for the highest risk patients, in those who were at intermediate or low risk, Black or Hispanic children were less likely to receive one.
 (60)

 Black children are less likely to receive optimal treatment across a wide range of clinical settings, including receiving adequate pain relief, antibiotics, insulin pumps, and even renal transplants.
-(23, 62-64) The systemic processes underlying these outcomes need to be urgently examined and addressed, in order to provide the best quality care to all patient groups.
+(23, 62-64) The systemic processes underlying these outcomes need to be urgently examined and addressed to provide the best quality care to all patient groups.

 Controversially, some studies have suggested that such differences may be a manifestation of racial discordance between physicians and patients.
 One USA study examining 1.8 million births found that when cared for by Black doctors, Black babies had improved mortality outcomes compared to White doctor-led care, with 257 fewer deaths per 100 000 babies.
 (65) No significant difference existed for White babies.
 This alone, at least within the regions in which the study was conducted, should signal alarm bells as to whether doctors are delivering appropriate care to those outside their own ethnic group.
 The underlying causes of this need to be looked at urgently.